patternandfind/patternandfind/src/posts/2021-08-08-please-flourish.md

 ### Other plans

 One of the most exciting things to me about pattern + find is that there are no rules.
-But there are the guidelines that both K and I know quite a bit about, from having worked and graduated from a 'School of Information' Some other dreams I ahve for this site include playing with the game-ificaiton of access to born-digital materials, audio/visual representations of archives and records, and also a place to learn new skills.
+But there are the guidelines that both K and I know quite a bit about, from having worked and graduated from a 'School of Information' Some other dreams I have for this site include playing with the game-ificaiton of access to born-digital materials, audio/visual representations of archives and records, and also a place to learn new skills.
 Like markdown!
 Which this post is written in!
 And static websites!
 And born-digital access in low-tech environments!
 Who knows what else will grow here... but I am hoping whatever it is, it'll flourish.

+ ***

+Works Cited

+Sanchez, Nikki.
+(2019, March 12).
+Decolonization is for everyone [Video].
+YouTube. https://www.youtube.com/watch?v=QP9x1NnCWNY